 The meta model governs what can be added where.
 When adding parts to the structure tree, the options available are directly dependent on the meta model.
 Changing the meta model changes the options available in the swExplorer client.

-To add new content to a specification:
+To create and add new content to a specification:

 - Right-click on the item you want to add something to.